inspire-eu-validation/discovery-service/csw-iso-ap/at-16-link-federated-capabilities-document.md

 # Link Federated Capabilities Document

-**Purpose**: Test that federated Discovery Service is published in Member State's Discovery Service's capabilities document when the discovery service approach is implemented.
+**Purpose**: Test that federated Discovery Service is published in Member State's Discovery Service's capabilities document when the Discovery Service approach is implemented.

 **Prerequisites**

 **Test method**

-* If the discovery service approach is implemented,
+* If the Discovery Service approach is implemented,

     * Check manually that a federated Discovery Service is published in the Member State’s Discovery Service’s capabilities document as the URL of its HTTP/KVP/GET GetCapabilities request.